gordon-cs/gordon-360-ui/docs/Developer's Guide.md

 └── ...
 ```

 This folder contains components that, when used together, make up the views of the application.
-Each component should be small and focus on doing One Thing Well.
+Each component should be small and focus on doing **one thing well**.
 Read about the [Atomic Design Methodology](http://atomicdesign.bradfrost.com/chapter-2/) for a useful perspective on writing small, reusable components and composing them into larger areas of functionality.

 Each component must have a folder named in PascalCase (also known as upper camel case) containing a file called `index.js`.
 Using that filename allows the component to be imported by folder, instead of by file: `import MyComponent from 'components/MyComponent` instead of `import MyComponent from 'components/MyComponent/my-component`.